Dialogue with Bitcoin veteran Jack Mallers: Dollar Crisis, Bitcoin as a Store of Value, and 21 Capital

 **Jack: A friendly regulatory environment is beneficial for entrepreneurship, and I am glad to develop in the U.S. However, Bitcoin does not rely on any political figures; it is a decentralized technology that transcends parties and political situations.
 What is truly valuable does not depend on who endorses it.

-**David: After regulatory relaxation, if banks offer crypto services, will you worry about being replaced?
+**David: After regulatory relaxation, if banks offer crypto services, would you worry about being replaced?

 **Jack: I am not worried.
-Traditional banks lack understanding and product capability regarding Bitcoin, while we have that.
+Traditional banks lack understanding of Bitcoin and product capabilities, while we have them.
 The key is to focus on ourselves and do our best.
 I was also questioned five years ago, but we persevered.
 Even if one day Jamie Dimon (Chairman and CEO of JPMorgan Chase) becomes a Bitcoin banker, I would be happy to discuss again.

 Immutable Protocol: How Bitcoin Protects Itself

-**Bonnie: If governments or institutions hold large amounts of Bitcoin, is it possible for them to jointly modify the 21 million cap?
+**Bonnie: If governments or institutions hold large amounts of Bitcoin, could they potentially unite to modify the 21 million cap?

 **Jack: It is impossible.
-The rules of Bitcoin are determined by global operating nodes, and no one can unilaterally change them.
-Historically, those who attempted to modify it ended up forking, resulting in a significant loss of value.
-The neutrality and immutability of Bitcoin are core to its nature.
-Once the rules change, it loses value.
-The incentive mechanism also encourages participants to maintain the system rather than destroy it, making it nearly impossible to modify the total cap.
+Bitcoin rules are determined by global running nodes, and no one can unilaterally change them.
+Historically, those who attempted to modify them ended up forking, resulting in a significant loss of value.
+The neutrality and immutability of Bitcoin are its core.
+Once the rules are changed, it loses value.
+The incentive mechanisms also encourage participants to maintain the system rather than destroy it, making it nearly impossible to modify the total cap.

-**Bonnie: What changes have you experienced in your understanding of Bitcoin?
+**Bonnie: What changes have occurred in your understanding of Bitcoin?

 **David: Do you still use Bitcoin to buy pizza?

-**Jack: No. I use a credit card for purchases and then repay it by collateralizing Bitcoin through Strike, which allows me to preserve Bitcoin while meeting daily expenses.
+**Jack: No. I use a credit card for purchases and then repay it by collateralizing Bitcoin through Strike, thus preserving Bitcoin while meeting daily expenses.
 Bitcoin is a savings tool; dollars are for spending.

 **David: If I offered to buy you pizza with Bitcoin, would you accept?

 **Jack: No, I would not exchange quality currency for depreciating assets.
 Data shows that holding Bitcoin long-term can lower living costs.
-In 2011, buying a house required 1.8 million Bitcoins, but now it only takes 4.7.
-The longer you hold Bitcoin, the more valuable it becomes, while dollars lose value, so I save Bitcoin and spend dollars.
+In 2011, buying a house required 1.8 million Bitcoins, but now it only requires 4.7.
+The longer you hold Bitcoin, the more valuable it becomes, while dollars lose value over time, so I save Bitcoin and spend dollars.